-The Luther Rice Undergraduate Research Fellowship Application consists of a) a Student Application, including a two-page research proposal and one-page description of the student's previous experience and future goals; b) a Faculty Statement of Support, and official transcripts obtained from Colonial Central.
+The Luther Rice Undergraduate Research Fellowship Application consists of a) a Student Application, including a two-page research proposal and one-page description of the student's previous experience and future goals; b) a Faculty Statement of Support; and (c) unofficial transcripts obtained through Colonial Central.
 By submitting their applications, students thereby allow selection committees to review their academic record.

 To apply, please complete a GW Undergraduate Research Fellowship application, available through CURF's InfoReady portal.

 By completing that application, CCAS students will automatically be considered for the GW Undergraduate Research Award.

 There will be two different deadlines for submission this year.
 Students who apply in November and are not selected for funding may revise and resubmit their proposals in March.